AdobeDocs/photoshop-api/src/pages/index.md

 ### Marketing

-Generate thousands of variations and renditions needed to get your marketing and campaign launched sooner.
+Generate thousands of assets and renditions needed to get your marketing campaigns launched sooner.

 [//]: # (-----------------------------------River Flow Section --------------------------------------------------------)